 How to recognise a person is not breathing normally

-Infant respiratory systems and implications for provision of CPR
+Infant respiratory systems and implications for the provision of CPR

-Basic anatomical differences between adults and children, and the implications for provision of first aid
+Basic anatomical differences between adults and children, and the implications for the provision of first aid

 Normal clinical values for children